Public goods game: Asymmetric costs and/or benefits

 Researchers conducted experiments in different scenarios where endowments are symmetric, weak-asymmetric, strong-asymmetric, etc. The result shows that strong-asymmetric groups tend to contribute less to the public.
-It could be explained intuitively by “The super-rich player tends to contribute an amount that is not significantly different from the average contribution of the poor players”.
+It could be explained intuitively by "The super-rich player tends to contribute an amount that is not significantly different from the average contribution of the poor players".

-Detailed statistical testing and result interpretation could be found in the paper.
-Generally, these are interesting findings.

-It could be concluded that for strong asytmmetric scenario, the poor would gain much less profit with higher gini coefficient.
+It could be concluded that for strong asymmetric scenario, the poor would gain much less profit with higher Gini coefficient.

-There are other researches on the effect of “kings and bosses”, especially on whether they would affect the outcome and could be rationalized.
+There are other researches on the effect of "kings and bosses", especially on whether they would affect the outcome and could be rationalized.

 Income variation

 A public goods games variant suggested as an improvement for researching the free-rider problem is one in which endowment are earned as income.
 The standard game (with a fixed initial endowment) allows no work effort variation and cannot capture the marginal substitutions among three factors: private goods, public goods, and leisure.

-Researchers have found that in an experiment where an agent's wealth at the end of period t serves as their endowment in t+1, the amounts contributed increase over time even in the absences of punishment strategies.
+Researchers have found that in an experiment where an agent's wealth at the end of period t serves as their endowment in t+1, the amounts contributed increase over time even in the absence of punishment strategies.

 Framing

 A different framing of the original neutral experiment setting induces players to act differently because they associate different real-life situations.
 For example, a public good experiment could be presented as a climate negotiation or as contributions to private parties.

 The effect of associations (label frame) depends on the experience pool the player made with similar real-life frames.
 This is especially true for one-shot (not iterated) games where players can only infer others' behaviour and expectations from their life experiences.
 Therefore, the same frame can induce more and also less contribution, even in similar cultures.
 Label frames move beliefs i.e. about other player's behaviour, and these beliefs subsequently shape motivation and choice.

 Also, the same game structure can always be presented as a gain or a loss game.
-Because of the Framing effect players respond completely differently when it is presented as a gain or a loss.
+Because of the framing effect players respond completely differently when it is presented as a gain or a loss.
 If public good games are presented as a loss, i.e. a player's contribution in a private engagement diminishes other player's payoff, contributions are significantly lower.

 Multiplication factor

-For contribution to be privately 'irrational' the tokens in the pot must be multiplied by an amount smaller than the number of players and greater than 1.
+For contribution to be privately "irrational" the tokens in the pot must be multiplied by an amount smaller than the number of players and greater than 1.
 Other than this, the level of multiplication has little bearing on strategy, but higher factors produce higher proportions of contribution.

 With a large group (40) and a very low multiplication factor (1.03), almost no one contributes anything after a few iterations of the game (a few still do).
 However, with the same size group and a 1.3 multiplication factor the average level of initial endowment contributed to the pot is around 50%.